snieda/tsl2nano/tsl2.nano.h5/nano.h5.markdown

 * transforms known class names (with package) to known jar-dependencies
 * creates dynamically a pom.xml holding all dependencies
 * loads all given dependencies through maven to the current path

+You can switch off using jar-resolving throuth the NetworkClassloader by setting the java-argument *tsl2nano.offline=true*.
+Or you set the ENV property *classloader.usenetwork.loader = false*.

 #### Framework dependencies